pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Verbos Frasais, Auxiliares.md

 Used to (costumava) Did not use to or didn't use to

-Item.
 4.1.
 Uso do verbo modal Must expressando possibilidade:

 Suponhamos que você depois de acordar pela manhã, vai lá fora e vê a grama molhada.
 Então